Alex1965/Satisfactory-mods/README.md

 <h2><font color="#ff8e3c">🏭 OVERVIEW</font></h2>

 The <b>Industrial Flare Stack</b> is a high-capacity relief unit designed to vent excess combustible liquids and gases to prevent production stalls.

-Unlike standard polygonal game assets, this model has been <b>fully engineered from the ground up in Autodesk Inventor Pro</b>, bringing true parametric CAD precision, realistic structural proportions, and crisp industrial lines into your factory layout.
+While I am not a professional game designer, I am a professional industrial machine designer.
+This model was fully engineered from the ground up in Autodesk Inventor Pro to ensure real-world parametric CAD precision and functional structural logic.
+To bridge the gap into a AAA game environment like Satisfactory, the asset underwent a massive optimization pipeline in Blender, decimating the high-density CAD geometry from 34 million polygons down to approximately 673,000 faces to guarantee rock-solid in-game performance.

 <ul>
 <li> <b>Max Consumption:</b> 250 m³/min.</li>